Bachelor of Justice Studies Brisbane | Compare Your Child’s Options

-Study on campus at Garden Point or there is a distance education and online option.
+Study on campus or there is a distance education and online option.
 High school English or equivalent is the only prerequisite for entry to the program.
 The program is 3 years full-time or 6 years part-time.
-The annual cost for 2022 is projected to be $14,700.
+The annual cost for 2022 is $14,700.
+2023 fees to be announced.

 University of Queensland

 High school English or equivalent is the only prerequisite for entry to the program.
 The degree is 4 years full-time or part-time equivalent and requires an ATAR of 82.
-The 2021 annual fee was $14,370.
+The past annual fee was $14,370.
+Fees for 2023 to be announced.
 For more information head to the UQ website.

 At present Griffith University does not offer a Bachelor of Justice Studies, however, they offer a Bachelor of Criminology and Criminal Justice.

 The Bachelor of Criminology and Criminal Justice at the Gold Coast and Mt Gravatt campus requires an ATAR of 63.
 Prerequisites include: